Fast of Gedalia: Institution of fast

 In remembrance of these tribulations, the Jewish sages instituted the Fast of the Seventh (see Zechariah 8:19) on the day of Gedaliah's assassination in the seventh month.

 The Hebrew Bible does not specify on which day of the seventh month Gedaliah was killed.
 However, the Hebrew word hodesh can mean "new moon" as well as "month", suggesting that he was killed on the first of the month.
 According to the Talmud, Gedaliah was killed on the third of the month.
 Other sources suggest that Gedaliah was killed on the first of the month, but the fast is delayed until after Rosh Hashanah, since fasting is prohibited during a festival.

 According to the Talmud, the aim of the fast day is "to establish that the death of the righteous is likened to the burning of the House of our God."
 Just as fasts were ordained to commemorate the destruction of the Jewish Temple, likewise a fast was ordained to commemorate the death of Gedaliah.

 Karaite Jews observe this fast day on the 24th of the month since Book of Nehemiah states that the 24th was a fast day.

 Dates

 The fast is observed on the third of Tishrei in the Hebrew calendar.
 This is the day after the second day of Rosh Hashanah.
 The Gregorian (civil) date for the Fast of Gedalia varies from year to year.

 When Rosh Hashanah falls on Thursday and Friday, the fast is postponed until Sunday (which would be the fourth of Tishrei), since no public fast may be observed on Shabbat (Saturday) with the exception of Yom Kippur.
-That was most recently the case in 2017, and will next happen in 2024.
+That was most recently the case in 2024.

 Dates of the fast in recent years: